DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 };
 ```

-Buffer with a single `uint` variable is used to count the number of visible cubes after frustum culling.
+An RW-buffer `Statistics` is used to count the number of visible cubes after frustum culling.
 The value is not used in the shaders,
-but is intended to be read back on the CPU to show the counter in the UI:
+but is read back on the CPU to show the counter in the UI:

 ```hlsl
 RWByteAddressBuffer Statistics;
 ```

 The data that mesh shader invocations will be working on (vertex positions, scale, LOD)
 is stored in a shared memory.
-Each thread in the group will work on its own element.
+Each thread in the group will work on its own element:

 ```hlsl
 struct Payload